brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

     <img width="400" src="/images/bpca11.jpeg">
 </p>

-#### Acatenango
+#### Acatenango & Fuego

-Acatenango is a challenging overnight volcano trek that rewards hikers with sweeping views above the clouds and the unforgettable sight of neighbouring Volcán de Fuego erupting spectacularly through the night.
+Acatenango (3,976m) is an overnight volcano trek that rewards hikers with views above the clouds, and of neighbouring Volcán de Fuego (3,763m).
+Fuego is the most active volcano in Central America, erupting with gases and lava every 15 minutes.
+Camps on Acatenango are positioned where you can watch the eruptions glow through the night from the comfort of your campfire.
+Hikers can optionally climb to within 200m of Fuego's summit where you feel the rumble of being so close, and also can summit Acatenango for sunrise, both of which Kevin & I did.

+I loved this hike, especially as you reach camp and get your first view of Fuego.
+The elevation is enough to make it surprisingly challenging, but it's good trail all the way to camp

+was okay, but paired with the volcanic sand of the optional hikes can make it surprisingly challenging at times, but it's rewarded at every step.
+The reveal of Fuego as you reach camp was unforgettable.

 [Daytime](https://youtube.com/shorts/wQaZfRZmAPs?is=c4FrFgUx27dcWAK_)